misaz/TLI493D-Library/README.md

 ### Multiple sensors
-Basicaly exmaples is almost same as in case in previous case.
+Basicaly examples is almost same as in case in previous case.
 You need to allocate `TLI493D_Device` for every device and call `TLI493D_Init` (with different `TLI493D_I2C_7BIT_ADDRESS_Ax` I2C address constant) for every device.
 Config structure you can reuse.
 Library do not use it after initialization call, so you can dealocate it or change it and use for other sensor.
 You can of course use both RAW and mT values independently.

 ```
 #include "TLI493D.h"